 Sixes and Relationships

-Listening for fear could also be difficult depending on the manifestation of fear on the part of the Six.
-Sexual Sixes appear angry, rather than fearful, making it counterintuitive to see them as fearful.
-The Sexual Six often mistype as Eights, but if you listen closely to an Eight you can hear the passion in their voice.
-This is notably different than the aggressive anger of the counter-phobic Six.
-Also, Eights will join you and help you execute a good idea if it accomplishes a shared goal, while Sexual Sixes will stall or object to good ideas out of their default stance as contrarian thinkers.
+Listening for fear could also be difficult depending on the manifestation of fear on the part of the six.
+Sexual sixes appear angry, rather than fearful, making it counterintuitive to see them as fearful.
+Sexual sixes often mistype as eights, but if you listen closely to an eight you can hear the passion in their voice.
+This is notably different than the aggressive anger of the counter-phobic six.
+Also, eights will join you and help you execute a good idea if it accomplishes a shared goal, while sexual sixes will stall or object to good ideas out of their default stance as contrarian thinkers.
 Look for these differences and listen for the fear hiding behind the aggression.
 Respond gently to it, knowing the anger comes from a place of deep fear.

-Be stable, direct and clear in your relationship with Sixes.
-You can be kind to a Six by being steady when they are over reacting.
+Be stable, direct and clear in your relationships with sixes.
+You can be kind to a six by being steady when they are overreacting.
 They need steady, peaceful people who can absorb their anxiety and respond in peace.
-However, if their anxiety is difficult for you share this with them in a kind but direct manner.
-If you make an agreement with a Six you need to keep it.
-Sixes need you to hold to agreements because anything less will be perceived as a dangerous and anxiety producing act of irresponsibility.
+However, if their anxiety is difficult for you, share this with them in a kind but direct manner.
+If you make an agreement with a six, you need to keep it.
+Sixes need you to hold to agreements because anything less will be perceived as a dangerous and anxiety-producing act of irresponsibility.

-Encourage a Six to stop thinking and take action when appropriate.
-A Six will think through scenarios and possible responses for a long time to the point where a response is no longer possible.
-Even as a Five, I remember being a young professional, so afraid of looking foolish or saying something inappropriate in meetings that I would think through what each person at the table might think of my comment or question based on their values and political position within the organization.
+Encourage a six to stop thinking and take action when appropriate.
+A six will think through scenarios and possible responses for a long time to the point where a response is no longer possible.
+Even as a five, I remember being a young professional, so afraid of looking foolish or saying something inappropriate in meetings that I would think through what each person at the table might think of my comment or question based on their values and political positions within the organization.
 Needless to say, by the time I was finished running the scenarios on the twenty plus people in attendance, the time for my input had long past.
-You can save a Six from this self-inflicted intellectual torture, by giving them space to process their fears, which will allow them to think productively.
+You can save a six from this self-inflicted intellectual torture by giving them space to process their fears, which will allow them to think productively.

 This is one more example illustrating the truth that working on yourself is the best way to help others.
 We have to watch our motivation to use the Enneagram to help others.
 This seemingly altruistic motivation is a clever smokescreen for avoiding our own difficult work.